AltingunAli/MIMOSIS1_DataConverter_unix/README.md

 ## Scirpits

-__NOT FINISHED__

 The bash script __convert_multiple_files.sh__ is provided for running data conversion of serveral files.
-The bash script is generating only config_file.cfg which is loaded in runtime, so after changing configuration file no complitation is needed.
+The bash script is generating only config_file.cfg which is loaded in runtime, so after changes in configuration file do not need complitation.

-There are three analysis parameters for which script is able to run automatic conversion (simply execute program for multiple files).
-These analysis parameters are: VPULSE, VTHRESHOLD and VBACKBIAS.
+There are four analysis parameters for which script is able to call automatic conversion (simply execute program for multiple files for which the value of parameter is changed).
+These analysis parameters are: run, VPULSE, VTHRESHOLD and VBACKBIAS.
 One can also use script for running only one file.
 In such a case only one number (without {}) should be placed in for-loops inside bashscript.

+## Essentail steps for running the software
+* after cloning the repository --> __make__
+* check if outputData directory is created in software dir.
+* edit __convert_multiple_files.sh__
+** most of the parameters might stay unchanged.
+One should edit (check): ranges of for-loops, _run, _row_start, _row_end, _column_start, _column_end, _in_file_path, _out_tree_file_path.
+Definitions in doc.